 Members stated that they appreciated that Daylesford Organic was a valued local business, but that they could not see value in the application.
-Members stated that they believed a need for accommodation could be met in other ways, as the business owned a large number of holiday homes.
+Members stated that they believed a need for accommodation could be met in other ways, as the business owned 11 holiday homes.